mide/traffic-light-controller/README.md

 Usage and License
 -----------------

 This project is licensed under [the MIT License](LICENSE.txt), so feel free to use it for your company or home network.
-The only thing that will need to be changed is the `uptime-watcher.py`, since that has the display calculation logic.
+The only thing that will need to be changed is the `uptime-watcher.rb`, since that has the display calculation logic.

 Made with :heart: for [Veracross](http://github.com/veracross) by [Mark Ide](http://github.com/mide).
 Made public with the [the MIT License](LICENSE.txt).